Getting Healthy Again In Your 40's Is Possible

 I’m not blaming this person for thinking whole foods must be some part of a diet, or that it is hard to live this way.
 That was the unspoken content of her statement: that becoming healthy is a giant challenging project that is too time consuming for any working-parent.

 Usually when people say things like this to me, they are specifically referring to foods.
-But the sentiment applies to exercise and stress management as well.
+But the sentiment applies to exercise, sleep, and stress management as well.

-I think we’ve somehow heard from society that in order to be healthy it must be a painful process, unattainable, or a slog.
+I think we’ve somehow heard from society that in order to be healthy it must be a painful process, full of multi-step routines, or a slog.
+We’ve also heard we need to fast, take supplements, do this specific morning routine, don’t eat that type of food, eat this type of food, just do these 3 easy steps…phew!
+It’s all a bit overwhelming and confusing.

 I made a decision, just over a decade ago, to release the “health is hard” mentality.
-I realized the messages we have been receiving from diet and health culture were not actually helping me feel better.
+I realized the messages we receive from diet and health culture don’t actually make me feel better.
 They were making me feel worse!
-Why would I try to get “healthy” if it meant painful workouts and tasteless foods?
+Why would I try to get “healthy” if it meant I need all sorts of extra time, discipline, and energy I didn’t have?

-I want to enjoy my efforts at figuring out wellness-giving activities and how I can maybe, dare I say it, have some fun while doing it?
+I want to enjoy my efforts at figuring out wellness activities and how I can maybe, dare I say it, have some fun while doing it?

 Achieving wellness doesn’t have to be hard or annoying or so time consuming that it’s impossible for us folks who have other people to take care of, too.